Anthonymm0994/ch10-1553-flightgen/high_level_docs/LEVEL_3_IMPLEMENTATION_DETAILS.md

 - **Optimizes Performance**: Efficient memory and I/O management
 - **Provides Flexibility**: Extensive configuration options
 - **Supports Testing**: Error injection capabilities
+- **Offers Multiple Interfaces**: CLI, GUI, API, and portable executables
+- **Enables Portability**: Standalone executables for easy deployment
+- **Supports Multiple Backends**: PyChapter10 and IRIG106 compatibility
+- **Provides Comprehensive Validation**: Internal and external tool verification

-The implementation balances accuracy, performance, and usability to create a practical tool for flight test data generation.
+The implementation balances accuracy, performance, and usability to create a practical tool for flight test data generation that meets the diverse needs of aerospace engineers and test personnel.

 ### How to Leverage This Tool